nodebasewm/nodebasewm.github.io/content/en/docs/Configuration/ports/ports.md

   - **1317**
     - The REST server
     - for automated management of anything you can do with the CLI
-    - This should be shieled from the open internet.
+    - This should be shielded from the open internet.

 >More [here](https://docs.cosmos.network/main/core/grpc_rest) on  endpoints